survi09mukherjee/null-class-internship-1/README.md

-# DeOldify
+# Videofy

 **This Reposisitory is Archived**  This project was a wild ride since I started it back in 2018.
 6 years ago as of this writing (October 19, 2024)!.
 It's time for me to move on and put this repo in the archives as I simply don't have the time to attend to it anymore, and frankly it's ancient as far as deep-learning projects go at this point! ~Jason

-**Quick Start**: The easiest way to colorize images using open source DeOldify (for free!) is here: [DeOldify Image Colorization on DeepAI](https://deepai.org/machine-learning-model/colorizer)
+**Quick Start**: The easiest way to colorize images using open source DeOldify (for free!) is here: [Videofy Image Colorization on DeepAI](https://deepai.org/machine-learning-model/colorizer)

 **Desktop**: Want to run open source DeOldify for photos and videos on the desktop?
 * Stable Diffusion Web UI Plugin- Photos and video, cross-platform (NEW!). <https://github.com/SpenserCai/sd-webui-deoldify>